 Keep the Tradition Going

 This year I decided to bring back her tradition of making fudge.
 Specifically, my grandma’s fudge.
 I searched and searched through my shoe box full of recipes.
 Recipes that I have been saving for as long as I can remember.
 Clipped from the backs of boxes, labels and cartons.
 Finally, I found her recipe.
 I decided to make a batch.
 The minute I took a bite, I was immediately transported back in time.
 I was sitting in my grandma’s kitchen again, enjoying her company and eating a piece of fudge.

 That’s what the Holidays are all about, Family Traditions and Sweet Memories.

-- When chocolate has reached soft-ball stage, remove from heat and let cool to lukewarm.
-Beat in vanilla extract, add nuts and beat until it loses it’s gloss and starts to harden, or as my Grandma would say, beat it until you think your arm is going to fall off..then beat it some more.
+When chocolate has reached soft-ball stage, remove from heat and let cool to lukewarm.
+Beat in vanilla extract, add nuts and beat until it loses it's gloss, continue to beat for another 5 minutes or so.

 Pour fudge into a buttered 8 x 8 inch pan.
 Chill.
 Cut into squares.